Live In Nanny Resume Example

 You’ll notice the language is clear and specific.
 Numbers help, too-like “supported two children with ADHD” or “managed medications for three years.”
 This makes your impact obvious.

 I know every nanny job is different.
-If you want to explore more than just special needs roles, there are plenty of other nanny resume examples out there.
+If you want to explore more than just special needs roles, there are plenty of other nanny cover letter examples out there.

 You might look at infant nanny, live-in nanny, or even travel nanny resumes.
 Each one highlights different skills, like sleep training or managing multiple kids.